Fluffernuttersandwich/Better7D2DbyFNS/README.md

 E. You are not running Mods out of any other folder that could cause a potential Mod Conflict.

+F. You have an account on NexusMods.
+A free account is fine.

-F. You are literate, and have basic computer literacy to figure simple things out for yourself.
+H. You are literate, and have basic computer literacy to figure simple things out for yourself.

 ### Step 1: